Professional Impact Analysis: Discover How Others See You

 If you want to present yourself and your message convincingly, it’s best to approach this systematically and explore perspectives early on.
 You can find out how to do this in the articles with links below.

-Preparation of important conversations and negotiations
+Be ready for important conversations and negotiations

-Communication can be very easy.
+Communication can be easy.
 But often it is not.
-Sometimes we say things and then later notice from the reaction of our conversation partners that they seem to have spoken to someone completely different.
-I didn't say that with the best will in the world. - Or did I say that after all?
+Sometimes we say one thing and then realize later, based on the other person's reaction, that they were talking to someone else.
+With the best will in the world, I didn't say that. - Or did I?

 More or less consciously, conversations are about convincing other people of something - be it a special offer, your personality, a perspective, or a necessity.
-If this doesn't happen fast enough and above all not exactly to the point and descriptively, the person we are talking to quickly loses interest, and we lose the hoped-for opportunity. — Conversation failed.
+If this doesn't happen quickly enough, and above all, if it isn't precise and vivid, the other person quickly loses interest, and we lose the hoped-for opportunity. - The conversation has failed.

-You can let me support you in the preparation of your conversations and negotiations (to be on the safe side: no legal advice!).
+You can let me help you prepare for your meetings and negotiations (to be on the safe side: no legal advice!).
 Find out how you and your message are perceived (arguments, body language, language, voice, and much more).
-I will familiarize you with effective tools and communication strategies.
-Develop your psychological skills, learn to stay calm, act confidently, remain authentic, and finally convince.
+I will train you effective tools and communication strategies.
+Develop your psychological skills, learn to stay calm, act confidently, remain authentic, and ultimately convince.

-Transparency is important.
-That is why you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees and getting to know me.
-If you like what you see, I look forward to working with you.
+Transparency is important to me.
+To help you get started, I've provided answers to frequently asked questions about myself (profile), the services I offer, fees, and the process of getting to know me.
+If you like what you see, I'd be delighted to work with you.

 I have read and accept the privacy policy.